Classification with Costly Features in Hierarchical Deep Sets: Sample Runs

 \section{Sample Runs}

-Below we show one selected sample from each dataset as processed by the proposed algorithm.
+Below we show one selected sample from each dataset as processed by the proposed algorithm (we omit hepatitis and mutagenesis, as the samples are too large to visualize).
 Read left-to-right, top-to-down.
-At each step, the current observation is shown, the line thickness visualizes the action probabilities.
-The green line marks the selected action.
+At each step, the current observation is shown, the line thickness visualizes the action probabilities and the green line marks the selected action.
 On the left, there is a visualization of the current state value and class probabilities.
-The correct class is visualized with a dot, and the current best prediction is in bold.
-All displayed models were trained with $\lambda=0.001$, apart from the carcinogenesis dataset, trained with $\lambda=0.01$.
-Interactive visualization with more samples can be found in the attached supplementary zip file.
+The correct class is visualized with a dot, and the current prediction is in bold.
+All displayed models were trained with $\lambda=0.00108264$.